pechyony/continuous-control/project_report.md

 ## Ideas for Future Work

-While we were able to solve the environment and reach an average reward of 30, there are some agents that still have mediocre performance.
+While we were able to solve the environment and reach an average reward of 30 across all agents, there are some agents that still have mediocre performance.
 For example the central agent in the first row.
-It would be interesting to try to reach a worst-case reward of 30 by tuning hyperparameters.
+It would be interesting to try to reach the  worst-case reward of 30 by tuning hyperparameters.

 Another direction for future work is to try other algorithms that generate continuous actions (e.g. [TRPO](https://arxiv.org/pdf/1502.05477.pdf), [PPO](https://arxiv.org/pdf/1707.06347.pdf) and [D4PG](https://openreview.net/forum?id=SyZipzbCb)) and see if they can solve Reacher environment substantially faster than DDPG.